odunola499/f5-lora/README.md

 ```
 ### Notes
 - I set `alpha` to 32 and `rank` to 4 as default values as this showed the best performance in my tests, but these can be adjusted based on your requirements.
-- Do tinker with the default LoRA target modules as well.
-You may get more impressive results.
+- Do tinker with the LoRA target modules as well.
+Currently all Linear layers in the model are specified as target modules. check `modules/lora.py`.
+You may get much better results

 ## Acknowledgments